 Getting hungry?
-The, “must eat at,” restaurant is the Next Door Gastropub.
-The menu consists of 100% Natural Painted Hills Beef Hamburgers, arguably the best garlic parmesan fries on the planet, sandwiches, and creative salads.
-Not to mention the full bar, a unique local rotating tap, and a lively and ‘vibing’ aesthetic, the Gastropub is like no other pub around.
-With outdoor seating for the summer, and unique specials like the, “Redneck Happy Meal,” what’s there not to love?
+The must-eat-at restaurant is the Next Door Gastropub.
+The menu consists of 100% Natural Painted Hills Beef Hamburgers, arguably the best garlic Parmesan fries on the planet, sandwiches and creative salads.
+With the full bar, a unique local rotating tap, and a lively and vibing aesthetic, the Gastropub is like no other pub around.
+With outdoor seating for the summer, and unique specials like the, “Redneck Happy Meal,” what’s not to love?

 Wondering about how this historic town was founded?
 Port Angeles has actually had many different names, and numerous boom and bust era’s with the power, fishing, and timber industry.
 It was actually once home to the worlds largest sawmill.
 If you want to learn more, look no further than the Museum at the Carnegie.